NCAR/DART/docs/pages/Getting_Started.md

 ## How can I contribute to DART?

 In this section we describe how you can contribute your work to DART.
-As an open-source project, we welcome and value your contributions for the betterment of the community.
+As an open-source project, we welcome and value your contributions for the benefit of the community.
 You may want to get in touch with us at dart @ ucar.edu before going too far down the development path and make sure you are not duplicating efforts.